 Floyd Abrams (1936– ) is a well-known and widely respected First Amendment lawyer, who currently serves as senior counsel for the law firm Cahill Gordon & Reindell, LLC.
 Born in Queens, N.Y., Abrams graduated from Cornell University in 1956 and in 1960 from Yale Law School.

 Abrams worked from 1961 to 1963 as a legal researcher and clerk for Judge Paul Leahy in the U.S. District Court for the Federal District of Vermont.
 In 1963 Cahill Gordon Reindel hired Abrams as an associate; he continues to practice for the firm.
 In addition to his legal practice, Abrams taught as a visiting lecturer at Yale Law School from 1974 to 1980 and 1986 to 1989 and as a visiting lecturer at Columbia Law School from 1981 to 1985.

-Argues Pentagon Papers case
+Abrams argued First Amendment Pentagon Papers case

-Abrams catapulted to fame in 1971, when he argued and won on behalf of the New York Times in New York Times Co. v.
+Abrams catapulted to fame in 1971, when he argued and won on behalf of The New York Times in New York Times Co. v.
 United States, the landmark case over publication of the Pentagon Papers.
 The case set a powerful precedent against prior restraint of the press.

 Abrams argued his first solo case before the Court in Landmark Communications, Inc. v.
 Virginia (1978).
 He then successfully argued Smith v.
 Daily Mail Publishing Co.
 (1979).
 Abrams was also involved in Nebraska Press Association v.
 Stuart (1976) and argued Branzburg v.
 Hayes (1972), the only case in which the Court has explicitly considered the question of reporter-source confidentiality.